rockandska/fzf-obc/docs/user_config_completion_trap.md

 ### Example

-As an example, `fzf-obc` use a trap on `_get_comp_words_by_ref` to remove the eventual `**` used to trigger "globs completion" and initalize a variable used by later functions.
+As an example, `fzf-obc` use a trap on `_get_comp_words_by_ref` to remove the eventual `**` used to trigger "globs completion" and initialize a variable used by later functions.

 ```bash